Atila-M-Schrieber/hadijatek/README.md

 # hadijatek

-Hadijáték is a Diplomacy-like game invented at BME's FEB camp.
+Hadijáték is a Diplomacy-like game invented at BME VeBio's FEB camp.

 This project was started after playing a trial game with the old Haskell version, which was full of bugs, and was hard to manage.